davideas/FlexibleAdapter/README.md

 - [Arpinca](https://github.com/arpinca) who added new features for FastScroller like _autoHide_ and _ignoreTouchesOutsideHandle_ and more.

 ###### Donations
-If someone would like to say thank you, you are welcome!
-Here the link to PayPal.me account:
+If someone would like to say thank you by donating any amount, you're very welcome!
+Here the link to PayPal.me:

 [![PayPal.me](https://www.paypalobjects.com/webstatic/i/sparta/logo/logo_paypal_106x29.png)](https://www.paypal.me/davideas)